isomerpages/mas-moneysense/_money-management/Credit Reports and Creditworthiness.md

 credit bureau.</p>
 </li>
 <li>
-<p>Bankruptcy records, if any – displayed for 5 years from the date of discharge.
+<p>Bankruptcy records, if any – displayed for five years from the date of
+discharge.
 If you are able to repay your debts in full, the Bankruptcy Order will be annulled and your bankruptcy record will be removed immediately.</p>
 </li>
 <li>
-<p>Closed or terminated credit accounts – displayed for 3 years from the
+<p>Closed or terminated credit accounts – displayed for three years from
-date the account was reported closed or terminated.</p>
+the date the account was reported closed or terminated.</p>
 </li>
 <li>
 <p>Aggregated outstanding balances.</p>